soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 The widget includes a link to your Secure Score dashboard.

 ![Secure Score dashboard](media/SecureScore-WelcomeScreen.png)

 ## How it works

 Secure Score determines what Office 365 services you're using (such as OneDrive, SharePoint, and Exchange) then compares your settings and activities to a baseline established by Microsoft.
 You'll get a score based on how well aligned your organization is with security best practices.
 You'll also get recommendations on steps you can take to improve your organization's score.

 ![Actions queue in the Office 365 Secure Score tool](media/SecureScore-ActionsToTake.png)

+Secure Score calculates your score based on the services you purchased.
+For example, if you only purchased an Exchange Online plan, you won't be scored for SharePoint Online security features.
+The denominator of the score is the sum of all the baselines for the controls that apply to the products you purchased.
+The numerator is the sum of all the controls for which you completed, or partially completed, the actions to fulfill that control.

 Expand an action to learn about what steps to take, the threats it'll help protect you from, and how many points your score will increase once you follow the recommendation.

 ![Expanded action in the Office 365 Secure Score tool](media/SecureScore-DetailedActionToTake.png)